mosliem/Huffman-coding/README.md

 # Huffman-coding
-This program show how the Huffman algorithm work ,prints the decoded text and the code for each char.
+This program show how the Huffman algorithm work.
+operations:
+ - decode the text.
+ - encode the decoded text.
+ - prints both of them.

+#benefits:
+- decreases the size of text when sending and storing it.
+- also it can show a security way in transfering the texts by decoding the text.